 Haga clic aquí para leer en español.

-This framework (right) is just one step towards making health research more accessible.
+This framework is just one step towards making health research more accessible.
 Across all three stakeholder groups we heard that there’s a need for structural change within research and media.
 Public Narrative and ARCC are exploring ways to further this work, and we’re sharing the suggestions we heard from the task force and listening session participants with universities and funders that have the power and resources to implement necessary changes.
-Below are some key takeaways.

-Click here to see the full framework with questions, and click here to read a summary of all that went into it, including excerpts from listening sessions.
+Click here to see the full framework with questions, and click here to read a summary of all that went into it, including examples of necessary structural support suggested by stakeholders throughout the project.
+Click here to access our project poster.
 Haga clic aquí para leer en español.

 The project leaders are Jen Brown, MPH, Co-Director and Co-Founder of the Alliance for Research in Chicagoland Communities (ARCC); Jhmira Alexander, President and Executive Director of Public Narrative; Rebecca Johnson, PhD, Independent Researcher specializing in community engagement and partnership; and Mareva Lindo, Director of Media Engagement at Public Narrative.